lbormann/darts-caller/README.md

 - cricket: do not call marked fields, only call number if field is still open
 - add example start-command to RM (win/linux)
 - Bots no dart-sounds for every turn (at least not for ESF = 0)
 - add fading option for ambient, *? -> play(loops=0, maxtime=0, fade_ms=0) -> Channel
 - DL limit remove 1000 cap
+- bot your aiming for (your require ...) but already gameshot (stop running sounds)
+- add linux start-script
+- consider x.leg/set -> Gameshot / !x_leg! / player
+- start board on app-start if board-address is available!

 ### Done